jaepetto/nbjrnlctl/docs/developer-guide.md

 # Developer Guide: nb-jrnl-ctl

-**Date:** 2025-09-04
+**Date:** 2025-09-10
 **Author:** Cline (AI Assistant)
 **Version:** 1.0.0

 ## Project Overview

-`nb-jrnl-ctl` is a Go-based command-line tool for managing NetBox journal entries.
-It provides a streamlined interface for creating, reading, updating, and deleting journal entries through NetBox's API.
+`nb-jrnl-ctl` is a Go-based command-line tool for reviewing NetBox journal entries.
+It provides a streamlined interface for listing and viewing journal entries through NetBox's API with enhanced formatting and usability.

 ## Architecture